 There will be a specific order of discipline that will be enforced.
-It is important that we teach our children that there are consequences to our actions and they must be held accountable to themselves, their parents, and to God.
-The issuing of report slips and detentions will follow minor offences.
-In the event that a student is in repeat violation of minor offenses, they will be dealt more serious punishment.
+It is important that we teach our children that there are consequences for their actions, and they must be held accountable to themselves, their parents, and to God.
+The issuing of report slips and detentions will follow minor offenses.
+In the event a student is in repeat violation of minor offenses, they will receive a more serious punishment.